 - Listen to what they say.
 Read the comments on top stories, social media posts, and any internal communication your company has had with current customers.

-- Find out who they are professionally.
+- Find out who they are as a professional.
 Look at their LinkedIn profiles to see what they’re proud of and whom they connect with.

 - Ask them what they want.
 Run surveys or polls to find out more about their daily struggles, goals, and what’s working for them.